SUPLA/supla-device/extras/examples/linux/android_tv/readme.md

 ## Folder for storing data and log

 sd4linux requires a folder to store data.
-We will also store state of TV in a file.
-I assume that your user name is: supla_user with home home directory set to /home/supla_user.
+We will also store the TV state in a file.
+This example assumes that your user name is `supla_user` and the home directory is `/home/supla_user`.

 First we'll create folder for storing data:

     mkdir -p /home/supla_user/android_tv

-Make sure that it it is owned by supla_user and has write permissions:
+Make sure that it is owned by supla_user and has write permissions:

     chown -R supla_user:supla_user /home/supla_user/android_tv
     chmod -R 755 /home/supla_user/android_tv